snax4a/shy/README.md

 ## Running tests, creating builds & deploying to Heroku

-1. Run `gulp test:server:coverage` to evaluate testing coverage.

-2. Run `gulp test` to execute unit, integration and UI tests.
+1. Run `gulp test` to execute unit, integration and UI tests.
 The UI tests still need to be built and there are data dependencies in the integration tests that need to be uncoupled.

-3. Run `gulp build` to create a build in the /dist directory.
+2. Run `gulp build` to create a build in the /dist directory.
 Connect to the /dist directory then type `git init` then define Heroku as the remote repo with `heroku git:remote -a APPNAME` where APPNAME is the name of your app as defined on Heroku.

-4. Run `gulp serve` to start the server locally.
+3. Run `gulp serve` to start the server locally.
 Make sure PostgreSQL is running.

-5. Run `gulp deploy` if you are deploying to Heroku and have a Heroku account with the CLI installed.
+4. Run `gulp deploy` if you are deploying to Heroku and have a Heroku account with the CLI installed.
 This will push the contents of /dist up to Heroku using git.

 [express]: https://img.shields.io/badge/expressjs-4.16.4-blue.svg
 [express-url]: http://expressjs.com